ipetropolsky/esformatter/README.md

 ## How?

-This tool uses [rocambole](https://github.com/millermedeiros/rocambole) (based on Esprima) to recursively parse the tokens and transform it *in place*.
+This tool uses [rocambole](https://github.com/millermedeiros/rocambole) and [espree](https://github.com/eslint/espree) to recursively parse the tokens and transform it *in place*.